f-droid/fdroid-website/_docs/Deploying_the_Website.md

 When an update to the website is tested and ready to go, a release manager creates a PGP-signed release tag in the main git repo.
-The deploy server monitors the main git repo for new tgs.
+The deploy server monitors the main git repo for new tags.
 When it sees a new tag, it first checks the PGP signature on the git tag using a manually configured GnuPG keyring that contains only the public keys of the PGP keys that are allowed to tag website releases.